gto76/python-cheatsheet/README.md

 ```
 * **Bytes object contains a sequence of frames, each consisting of one or more samples.**
 * **In a stereo signal, the first sample of a frame belongs to the left channel.**
-* **Each sample consists of one or more bytes that, when converted to an integer, indicate the displacement of a speaker membrane at a given moment.**
+* **Each sample consists of one or more bytes that, when converted to an integer, indicate the desired displacement of a speaker membrane at a given moment.**
 * **If sample width is one byte, then the integer should be encoded unsigned.
 For all other sizes, the integer should be encoded signed with little-endian byte order.**

 ### Sample Values